Mantej-Singh/Building-a-PC/README.md

 #### Minisforum - DMAF5 Story:
 I found about them from my Google Feeds (thanks Google lady:+1:).
 I watched a few videos, researched for hours on the company's background, and whether I should buy it or not.
 I found out that they are a promising company, and their product is solid.
 I joined their FB group asked a few questions which I had, they are kind, supportive, and fast in replying to people querries.

 But the only thing that made me not choose Minisforum was- **TIME**, so the thing is that they have launched a funding campaign on Indiegogo and it will take them 2-3 months to ships the final product to the users worldwide.
-And I wanted my PC in a few weeks, I did not have that much patience so I moved forward, also they don't have an option for barebones
+And I wanted my PC in a few weeks, I did not have that much patience so I moved forward with **ASRock**, also they don't have an option for barebones

 <p align="center">
   <img src="https://github.com/Mantej-Singh/Building-a-PC/blob/master/git-images/DMAF5.jpg"></a>